telent/liminix/doc/tutorial.rst

   like to see some more realistic uses of Liminix, :file:`examples/rotuer,arhcive,extneder.nix` are based on some actual real hosts in my home network.

-* These example images are not writable.
-Later we will explain how to generate an image that can be changed after installation, and even use :command:`liminix-rebuild` (analogous to :command:`nixos-rebuild`) to keep it up to date.

 * The technique used here for flashing was chosen mostly because it doesn't need much infrastructure/tooling, but it is a bit of a faff